MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Get-MgBetaCommunicationCallRecord.md

 Retrieve the properties and relationships of a callRecord object.
 There are two ways to get the **id** of a **callRecord**:

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgCommunicationCallRecord](/powershell/module/Microsoft.Graph.CloudCommunications/Get-MgCommunicationCallRecord?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Get (Default)